Last updated on 3 July 2013

 Authorisation of GMOs

-Before the GM Food and Feed Regulation came into force, ten plant lines with potential use in animal feed had been licensed for commercialisation in the EU under EC Directive 2001/18 on deliberate releases.
+Before the GM Food and Feed Regulation came into force, 10 GM plant lines with potential use in animal feed had been licensed for commercialisation in the EU under the Directive 2001/18 on the deliberate release of GMOs into the environment (this legislation is also known as the 'Deliberate Release Directive').

 In general, the EU's authorisation procedures for new GM varieties tend to be slower than those of other countries, a time-lag known as 'asynchronous authorisation'.
-To deal with the possible presence of unauthorised varieties in imports of commodity crops, the EU has adopted a measure, Regulation 619/2011, which sets a tolerance level of 0.1% for certain varieties for which a valid application for an EU authorisation has been made and which fulfil the requirements set out in Article 2 of the Regulation.
+To deal with the possible presence of unauthorised varieties in imports of commodity crops for feed use, the EU adopted a measure (Regulation (EC) No 619/2011) setting a tolerance level of 0.1% for certain varieties for which a valid application for an EU authorisation has been made.

 Supplies of GM material to the EU

 The spread of biotechnology through commodity-exporting countries means that supplies of feed materials to the EU will contain a proportion of GM-derived products.
-It is not possible to quantify this as there is no legal requirement to collect such data, but these imports are considered by the EU feed industry as unavoidable because the EU is not self-sufficient in protein-rich feed.
+It is not possible to quantify this as there is no legal requirement for importers to declare the quantities, but these imports are considered by the EU feed industry as unavoidable because the EU is not self-sufficient in protein-rich feed.

 Quantities of GM feed materials grown worldwide

 The USA is the largest producer of GM commodity crops.
-In 2011, it grew 69 million hectares, followed by Brazil in second place with 30.3 million hectares and Argentina in third place with 23.7 million hectares.
-The other top ten GM commodity crop producing countries, each with more than 1 million hectares in production, were (in order) India, Canada, China, Paraguay, Pakistan, South Africa and Uruguay.
+In 2012, it had 69 million hectares under cultivation, followed by Brazil in second place with 36.6 million hectares and Argentina in third place with 23.9 million hectares.
+The other significant commodity crop exporting countries, each growing more than 1 million hectares of GM varieties, are Bolivia, Canada, China, India, Pakistan, Paraguay, South Africa and Uruguay.